 Hotel receptionists make guests feel welcome, manage room bookings (reservations) and deal with requests from guests.

-You could gain some of the knowledge and skills needed in this job by taking a full- or part-time college course in hospitality.
+You could get some of the knowledge and skills needed for this job by taking a college course in hospitality.

 The Hospitality Guild has more information on careers in hospitality and tourism.

 2. Skills required

 - IT skills to work with computerised booking and payment systems

 - patience and tact